Series / Majisuka Gakuen

 (マジすか学園, lit.
 Serious School

-) is a Japanese drama by the idol group AKB48
+) is a Japanese drama and musical series by the idol group AKB48

 and was broadcasted first in 2010 on TV Tokyo.
 The cast mostly consists of members of AKB48

 Two transfer students, Atsuko Maeda and Onizuka Daruma arrive at Majisuka Gakuen, an all-girls yankee

 school where fights and violence are common.
 While Daruma is eager to prove her strength to the strongest group in school, Rappapa, Atsuko does not care about fighting.
 Soon enough, the Majisuka students learn about Atsuko's true power and force her to fight them.